Grant Show: Career

 During his time on Melrose Place, Show also appeared on an episode of Saturday Night Live hosted by Laura Leighton.
-In 1997, Show, Laura Leighton (an off-screen girlfriend of Show's for a period), Doug Savant, Courtney Thorne-Smith and Marcia Cross left Melrose Place, which led the show into a major decline.
+In 1997, Show, Leighton (an off-screen girlfriend of Show's for a period), Doug Savant, Courtney Thorne-Smith and Marcia Cross left Melrose Place, which led the show into a major decline.
 It was cancelled two years later, though Show later regretted his decision to leave, despite his dislike of the scripts during his final season.

 He has since starred in a number of television movies, including Blessed Assurance with Cicely Tyson, Between Love and Honor with Robert Loggia, and Homeland Security with Tom Skerritt and was one of the leads in the short-lived Fox Network supernatural drama Point Pleasant in 2005.
-He made a guest appearance for three episodes in HBO's acclaimed series Six Feet Under in 2002, and in 2006 he guest-starred on two episodes of the ABC Family show Beautiful People, alongside former Melrose Place co-star Daphne Zuniga.
+He made a guest appearance in three episodes of HBO's acclaimed series Six Feet Under in 2002, and in 2006 he guest-starred on two episodes of the ABC Family show Beautiful People, alongside former Melrose Place co-star Daphne Zuniga.

 In 2007, Show appeared in three episodes of the FX show Dirt, playing a closeted gay action movie hero, Jack Dawson.
 In 2008, Show starred in the short-lived CBS summer drama series Swingtown as an airline pilot, Tom Decker.
 Show was also featured in a recurring role in episodes of Private Practice in the 2008–2009 season.
-He recently starred opposite Jenna Elfman in Accidentally on Purpose, his first sitcom.
-In the 2010–2011 season, he appeared in the recurrent role of Michael Sainte, the Goji Guru, on the HBO series Big Love.
+He starred opposite Jenna Elfman in the 2009 series Accidentally on Purpose, his first sitcom.
+In the 2010 and 2011 season, he appeared in the recurrent role of Michael Sainte, the Goji Guru, on the HBO series Big Love.
 He has acted in a number of stage productions.
 In 1990, he played the lead in an adaptation of On the Waterfront and after his stint on Melrose Place he appeared in a production of The Glass Menagerie.
 He was on Broadway in 1999 playing a doctor in Wit.
 In 2012, he appeared in the film The Possession, directed by Ole Bornedal, alongside Jeffrey Dean Morgan and Kyra Sedgwick.
 In 2013, he began his role as Spence Westmore on Devious Maids.
 In March 2017, he was cast in The CW's Dynasty reboot as Blake Carrington.

 Personal life

 Grant Show married model and actress Pollyanna McIntosh in 2004.
 The couple met when they posed together for a Lane Bryant ad in 2003.
 They were divorced in 2011.
 In July 2012, Show became engaged to actress Katherine LaNasa.
 They married on August 18, 2012.
-They had a daughter, Eloise McCue Show, on March 25, 2014.
+They had a daughter in 2014.